Beneficial Owner Configuration Guide

 Ownership at Each Level (simcon)

-This is a model used in some national legislations, stating that if there is more than a certain threshold of ownership on each level between a natural person and a customer, the person should be considered a beneficial owner.
+This is a model used in some national legislations, stating that if there is more than a certain threshold of ownership or voting rights on each level between a natural person and a customer, the person should be considered a beneficial owner.

 Clearly, if a person has some ownership in a company through a chain of minority shareholdings, that person will have no influence in the company, and the cash rights will become marginal.
 This is not a model recommended by T-rank.